Carborundum Universal: History

 CUMI was established as a result of diversification from banking business through cycle manufacturing with the intent to manufacture abrasive materials.
-CUMI's parent company, the Murugappa Group, made a tie up with the Carborundum, UK, a subsidiary of American abrasive manufacturer, Carborundum, USA and the Universal Grinding Co.
-Ltd., UK in 1950.
+CUMI's parent company, the Murugappa Group, made a tie up with Carborundum UK, a subsidiary of American abrasive manufacturer, Carborundum and the Universal Grinding Co.
+Ltd. UK in 1950.
 The result was the Carborundum Universal of Madras.
 Then it was renamed and incorporated in 1954 as Carborundum Universal Ltd (CUMI).

 Establishments

 Initially CUMI was founded to manufacture the core products for the collaborating companies.
 Later the company established its first bonded abrasive plant at Chennai with the facility acquired from Ajax Products and began its manufacturing in the abrasives platform.
 With the intention of producing technical ceramics for high temperature insulation products CUMI has made joint venture with Morgan Crucible Plc.
 UK resulted in the establishment of Murugappa Morgan Thermal Ceramics Ltd in 1982.

 The company has laid a strong foundation in engineered ceramics through number of joint ventures.
 In 1991 Wendt (India) Ltd, a joint ventured company of Wendt GmbH, Germany and The House of Khataus, was merged with the CUMI.
 CUMI's first industrial ceramics division was established in Hosur, Tamil Nadu as a technical partnership with Coors Ceramics, USA in 1991.
 Later it was expanded with the unique Metallized Cylinders Plant.

 As a part of expanding their presence, in 2005 the company started CUMI Middle East FZE in Ras Al Khaimah.
 In order to strengthen their global presence CUMI bought Abrasive Enterprises Inc., Canada, for $2.24 Million by 2006.
 After a year CUMI established CUMI International Ltd in Cyprus.